 Here are some of the basics of buying a home:

-First, consider the tax advantages to owning.
+First, consider the tax advantages of owning.
 Most home mortgage debt is tax deductible, and for many, if not most buyers, this one advantage alone makes owning a home more profitable than renting, even in the short run.

-Second, consider the long term value appreciation: New York apartments, especially Manhattan apartments, are one of the safest long term investments out there.
+Second, consider the long-term value appreciation: New York apartments, especially Manhattan apartments, are one of the safest long-term investments out there.